simpledimplejohn/splunk_power_user/eventtypes.md

 ## Event Types
+Is a saved search string that when it shows up will show a color and if its called it will run the query

 Catagorize data KO
 Based on query string (as oposed to tags based on field value) Assigned on search time